farrellmochammad/gql-clean-code/README.md

 ## Support

 If you want to implement my code or want to fix or improve.
 Maybe if i am doing wrong in my code, i am open for discussion.
 I am still learning NodeJS and GraphQL.
-Also if you need help, email me at farrellmochammad@gmail
+Also if you need help, email me at farrellmochammad@gmail.com